West Virginia to see slight increase in vaccine allocation

-An increase of 5,340 combined Moderna and Pfizer doses will be part of the state's allocation next week, U.S. Sen Joe Manchin's office said Wednesday.
+An increase of 5,340 combined Moderna and Pfizer doses will be part of the state’s allocation this week, U.S. Sen Joe Manchin’s office said last Wednesday.
 That comes to nearly 98,000 total first and second doses.

 “It is very important for you to know there has been nothing but rave reviews about the Pfizer and Moderna vaccines,” Gov. Jim Justice said Wednesday.
 “We will continue to have those vaccines available to you.
 We’re not going to slow up on our vaccination events.”